j-p-courneya/shell-genomics/setup.md

 >
 >You need to download some files to follow this lesson:
 >
 >1.
-Download [CLI Class Directory](https://osf.io/jwzfk/download) and move the file to your Desktop.
+Download [CLI Class Directory](https://osf.io/jwzfk/download) and move the file to your Desktop or save it to your Desktop.
 >2.
 Unzip/extract the file (ask your instructor if you need help with this step).
-You should end up with a new folder called `shell_data` on your Desktop.
+You should end up with a new folder called `CLI Class Directory` on your Desktop.
 >3.
 Open the terminal and type `ls` followed by the <kbd>enter</kbd> key.
 >~~~~
 >$ ls